Improving Influencer Inclusivity

-A STUDY OF BLACK+ YOUTUBE CREATOR REPRESENTATION & COMPENSATION (JANuary 2020 - June 2024)
+A STUDY OF BLACK+ YOUTUBE CREATOR REPRESENTATION & COMPENSATION [JANUARY 2020 - JUNE 2025]

-FOUR AND A HALF YEAR STUDY REVEALS THAT BLACK+ CREATORS ARE UNDERREPRESENTED IN YOUTUBE BRAND DEALS BUT ARE COMPENSATED FOR BRAND DEALS AT RATES GREATER THAN CREATORS AT LARGE
+FIVE-AND-A-HALF-YEAR STUDY REVEALS THAT BLACK+ CREATORS ARE UNDERREPRESENTED IN YOUTUBE BRAND DEALS BUT ARE COMPENSATED FOR BRAND DEALS AT RATES GREATER THAN CREATORS AT LARGE

 ///

-Nearly five years ago, we set out to bring more transparency to the influencer marketing industry to answer two key questions:
+Five and a half years ago, we set out to bring more transparency to the influencer marketing industry to answer two key questions:

 How well are Black+ creators represented in influencer marketing brand deals?